rladies/rladies-website/CONTRIBUTING.md

 	- ⬇️ `:arrow_down:` when downgrading dependencies

-*This guide is an adaptation of the Atom's [CONTRIBUTING](https://github.com/atom/atom/blob/master/CONTRIBUTING.md) guide, thank you guysh❤️*
+*This guide is an adaptation of the Atom's [CONTRIBUTING](https://github.com/atom/atom/blob/master/CONTRIBUTING.md) guide, thank you guys❤️*